dwrtc/dwrtc/src/main/resources/web/README.md

 ### partnerId

-Defines the initiators id if the current session is not the initiator.
+Defines the partners id if the current session is the initiator.

 ### webSocketUrl